|1500 Metres||3:40.8||24 APR 2004|

 Circuit speedster, Kipsiele Koech (8:17.70 to 8:19.95) then defeated him at the London DL Grand Prix but six days later, he turned in a season best performance of 8:01.74 to return the favour at the Zürich DL meet as his conqueror in Nairobi, Mateelong, came home fifth.

-The trio of Kemboi, Mateelong and Olympic champion Kipruto turned up on their nation’s duty at the Commonwealth Games, in Delhi, where the top two spots from Nairobi were replicated, as the African champion prevailed in 8:16.39 and the World titleholder took silver in 8:18.47, with the Beijing winner closing the podium in 8:19.65.
+The trio of Kemboi, Mateelong and Olympic champion Kipruto turned up on their nation’s duty at the Commonwealth Games, in Delhi he again came second to Mateelong in 8:18.47.

 Kemboi started the 2011 outdoor season with a series of competitions mainly outside his favourite event in Italy in May, posting a personal best in 10km race (28:38).